rekby/obsidian-header-backlinks/README.md

 ### From Obsidian Community Plugins

+> **Note:** This method will be available after the plugin is accepted into the Obsidian community plugin list.
+For now, use BRAT or manual installation below.

 1. Open **Settings → Community plugins**.
 2. Turn off **Restricted mode** if needed, then open **Browse**.
 3. Search for **Handle Header Link**.